IATI/downstream-partner-publishing-guidelines/docs/info_denmark.rst

 .. _`info_denmark`:
 **********************************************
-Denmark - Ministry of Foreign Affairs (Danida)
+Denmark - Ministry of Foreign Affairs, Danida
 **********************************************

 For Strategic Partnership Agreements (SPAs), it is recommended to use a parent-child activity hierarchy as described for :ref:`programme funding <programme_funding>`.